This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 This mechanism is probably the essential goal of intermittent fasting for most people.

-Consequently, our bodies build up fat reserves during abundance to draw on this body fat during times of food scarcity.
+Consequently, our bodies build up fat reserves during abundance to draw on this body fat during food scarcity.

-Because we now eat around the clock regardless of season, we gain weight.
+We gain weight because we now eat around the clock regardless of the season.
 In contrast, intermittent fasting restores the natural balance between eating and fasting.

 Accordingly, fasting corrects the hormonal imbalance that causes obesity (Lustig 20013).